Question

 Resume Experts • 10+ Years Experience

-The word "evaluated" describes the process of assessing or analyzing something to determine its value, quality, or effectiveness.
-While this word accurately describes analytical work, it often comes across as passive and doesn't fully capture the impact of your assessment activities.
+The word "evaluated" describes the process of assessing or analyzing something to determine its value, quality, or performance.
+While this word accurately describes analytical work, it can sound passive and generic on a resume.

-Evaluated is not inherently bad to have on your resume—it's just not as compelling as other words that demonstrate your analytical skills more powerfully.
-The word can make your contributions sound routine rather than strategic or impactful.
+Evaluated is not inherently bad to have on your resume, it's just not as impactful as other words that better showcase your analytical skills and decision-making abilities.
+The word can make your contributions seem routine rather than strategic.

-I've compiled some powerful synonyms you can use instead of Evaluated, along with guidance on when each works best and examples to inspire your resume writing.
+I've compiled some powerful synonyms you can use instead of Evaluated to make your resume more compelling and results-focused.

 Better Alternatives to Use Instead